jfly/py-generator-build-backend/README.md

 ```

 The `tools.py-generator-build-backend.generator` is the key to making this work:
-this command must product a valid PEP 517 source tree in the (not-yet-existent)
+this command must produce a valid PEP 517 source tree in the (not-yet-existent)
 directory specified by the `$GENERATOR_OUT_PATH` environment variable.
 You can
 interpolate other environment variables in `generator` if you need to.